Wick and Lybster Light Railway: History

 In the event the Duke of Portland, a substantial landowner in the district, subscribed £15,000, and the Highland Railway £1,000.
-Caithness County Council "advanced" £15,000, the Corporation of Wick £15,000 and the Corporation of Pultenytown (later absorbed into Wick) £1,000.
+Caithness County Council "advanced" £15,000, the Corporation of Wick £15,000 and the Corporation of Pulteneytown (later absorbed into Wick) £1,000.
 The Treasury made a grant of £25,000.
 In fact £8,000 of shares remained unsubscribed at 28 March 1900.

-The fees of the Board of Trade in granting the Order were £1,311.
+The fees of the Board of Trade in granting the order were £1,311.
 A contract was let to William Kennedy of Partick, Glasgow, for the actual construction.

 The Highland Railway agreed to take charge of the construction, but they were clearly unwilling to let any shortfall in funding fall to them.
-William Whitelaw, the vice chairman of the Highland Railway visited Wick and stated that he required personal guarantees from the local directors; those directors were reluctant to accept the commitment, but after reflection they gave the required undertakings.
-However negotiation was successful in persuading the Treasury to increase its loan by £5,000 in 1900.
+William Whitelaw, the vice-chairman of the Highland Railway, visited Wick and stated that he required personal guarantees from the local directors; those directors were reluctant to accept the commitment, but after reflection they gave the required undertakings.
+However the Treasury was persuaded to increase its loan by £5,000 in 1900.
 A working agreement with the Highland Railway was finalised on 27 February 1901.
-The wrangle had cost a year in the construction timescale.
+The wrangle had delayed construction by a year.

+Construction and opening

 Construction started on 1 April 1901 to the plans by William Roberts, engineer-in-chief to the Highland Railway.
-The line was subject to an interim inspection by Major Druitt on 20 August 1902 when he surveyed the first 10 mi of the line in a fish-wagon propelled by one of the light engines.
+The line was subject to an interim inspection by Major Druitt, the Board of Trade Inspector, on 20 August 1902 when he surveyed the first 10 mi of the line in a fish-wagon propelled by one of the light engines.

-After an inspection by Major Druitt, the Board of Trade Inspector, the line opened on 1 July 1903.
+After an inspection by Major Druitt, the line opened on 1 July 1903.
 On the opening day, the first train left Wick at 11.00am.
 The engine, christened Lybster, was decorated with bunting, and flags were displayed throughout the town.
-Mrs. Miller, wife of the Chairman signalled the departure of the first train.
+Mrs Miller, the chairman's wife, signalled the departure of the first train.
 She was presented with a gold whistle as a memento of the occasion.
 The inaugural train ran non-stop to Lybster in around 30 minutes.

-Three trains ran each way every weekday, the journey occupying 40 minutes.
+Three trains ran each way every weekday; the journey took 40 minutes.
 The maximum permitted speed was 25 mph.

 The financial performance of the line was always poor, with the dividend never exceeding 1.5%.

 When the burgh of Wick voted to prohibit the sale of alcohol, some passenger traffic was generated by drinkers who travelled to Lybster to do so.